ROCm/hipBLASLt/docs/how-to/how-to-use-hipblaslt-offline-tuning.rst

       export HIPBLASLT_TUNING_FILE=tuning.txt

-   The default settings for the following parameters in ``hipblaslt-bench`` will be changed in the tuning environment.
+   The default settings for the following parameters in ``hipblaslt-bench`` are changed in the tuning environment.

    .. code-block:: bash